Special rate valid from 14 October 2019 – 30 June 2020

 You will then meet close-up-and personal the Big Cats at Okonjima, the amazing wildlife in Etosha National Park and have first hand experience of the Stone Age culture of the Himba Tribes.
 Namibia’s highest mountain in beautiful desert Damaraland is next and then on to Namibia’s premier seaside town, Swakopmund on the Skeleton Coast before returning to Windhoek.

-1-4 guests: Toyota Quantum with a purpose built trailer.5-14 guests: Toyota Hino truck (a modified safari vehicle)
+1-4 guests: Toyota Quantum / Landcruiser with a purpose built trailer. (or similar)5-14 guests: Toyota Hino truck (a modified safari vehicle)

 Damaraland, Deadvlei, Dune 45, Etosha National Park, Fish River Canyon, Kalahari area, Kolmanskop, Luderitz, Skeleton Coast, Sossusvlei, Sesriem Canyon, Swakopmund, Twyfelfontein

 No combinations are possible, however the trip can be run as a privately guided or self-drive tour.